MusicDoc/MusicDoc.github.io/README.md

 This makes MusicDoc different from musical formats such as [MusicXML](https://www.musicxml.com/).
 Further, it extends [ChordPro](https://www.chordpro.org/) following the concept of _lyrics first_.
-This makes it different from [ABC notation](https://en.wikipedia.org/wiki/ABC_notation) so if you (mainly) want to write instrumental music without lyrics you should prefer ABC instead of MusicDoc.
+This makes it different from [ABC notation](https://en.wikipedia.org/wiki/ABC_notation) so if you (mainly) want to write instrumental music without lyrics you may prefer ABC instead of MusicDoc.

 ## Chords